TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: FileFinder(path, \*loader_details)

-   A concrete implementation of :class:`importlib.abc.PathEntryFinder` which caches results from the file system.
+   A concrete implementation of :class:`importlib.abc.PathEntryFinder` which caches results kutoka the file system.

    The *path* argument is the directory for which the finder is in charge of searching.